Esri/calcite-design-system/packages/calcite-components/src/components/tree-item/readme.md

 # calcite-tree-item

-For complete usage and implementation guidance for `calcite-tree-item`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tree-item/).
+For comprehensive guidance on using and implementing `calcite-tree-item`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tree-item/).

 <!-- Auto Generated Below -->